nadethoughts/Aetheria/The Cracked Granite/PCs/Hurgan (Scott).md

     - They commemorated the event with **tattoos**.
 - **Tactic with Rurik:** Used stealth to flank and eliminate goblin leadership before they could collapse a hall.
 - **Battle with Demlor:** Fought side-by-side in the **Battle of the Drunken Cave**, defeating a drunken orc scout team.

+# Visual prompt
+A powerful, broad-shouldered male dwarf, slightly taller than average for a dwarf.
+Ranger.
+His hair is long, blonde, and windblown, with a full, practical beard.
+His eyes are warm but intense.
+He wears rugged medium surki carapace armor, rune-etched and battle-worn, with fur lining for warmth.
+A geometric frostwalker tattoo winds across his forearm and hand, visible even in armor.
+He carries both a dwarven war axe and a warhammer.
+At his belt rests a traditional dwarven clan dagger.
+A sign of sigils is visible among his gear.
+For a Pathfinder 2e Game I am running.